1945

 Lampang Williams‑Hunt Aerial Photomosaic

-The 15th Army was demobilized at Lampang,30 and its parent organization, the 18th Area Army, was demobilized at Bangkok.
-31
+15 August 1945: The 15th Army was demobilized at Lampang,30 and its parent organization, the 18th Area Army, was demobilized at Bangkok.31

-03 September 1945: Because a major IJA headquarters was located in Lampang, the town was designated a center for concentrating IJA troops following the surrender of Japan.
-The 18th Area Army estimated the IJA 4th Division had two regiments, shared between Chiang Mai and Lampang.
-32
+03 September 1945: Because a major IJA headquarters had been located in Lampang, the town was designated a center for concentrating IJA troops following the surrender by Japan.
+The 18th Area Army estimated the IJA 4th Division had two regiments, shared between Chiang Mai and Lampang.32

 19 September 1945: British Army 7th Divisional Artillery took over responsibility for administering the surrender of IJA troops in the Lampang area.33